 The major research focus of James L. Kirkland, M.D., Ph.D., is the impact of cellular aging (senescence) on age-related dysfunction and chronic diseases, especially developing methods for removing these cells and alleviating their effects.
-Senescent cells accumulate with aging and in such diseases as dementias, atherosclerosis, cancers, diabetes and arthritis.
+Senescent cells accumulate with aging and in such diseases as dementias, atherosclerosis, cancers, diabetes and arthritis, even in younger people.

 The goal of Dr. Kirkland's current work is to develop methods to remove these cells to delay, prevent, alleviate or partially reverse age-related chronic diseases as a group and extend health span, the period of life free of disability, pain, dependence and chronic disease.

 - Cellular senescence.
-Dr. Kirkland's team developed the idea that removing senescent cells may enhance health span, partly based on the observation that mice with mutations that increase life span have lower senescent cell burden than normal mice, and that short-lived mice have more of these cells.
-To test this idea, Dr. Kirkland and his team, in collaboration with others at Mayo Clinic, eliminated senescent cells from genetically modified mice, in which a drug-activated "suicide" gene was expressed only in senescent cells.
-They found that this process enhanced health span, at least in the context of an accelerated aging-like disease.
-This gave proof of principle for the notion that clearing senescent cells with a drug in non-genetically-modified individuals might be beneficial.
-They continue to work on developing interventions that selectively target senescent cells.
+Dr. Kirkland's team developed the idea that removing senescent cells may enhance health span, partly based on the observation that mice with mutations that increase life span have a lower senescent cell burden compared with that of normal mice, and that short-lived mice have more of these cells.

 - Diabetes, other chronic diseases and cellular senescence.
 Diabetes and obesity are associated with accumulation of senescent cells in fat and other tissues.
 Dr. Kirkland's group is working on ways to reduce severity and alleviate the complications of diabetes by clearing senescent cells or blocking them from producing factors that cause or exacerbate dysfunction.
-Effects of eliminating senescent cells or the factors they release are being investigated on frailty and a range of other chronic disorders in Dr. Kirkland's laboratory and with collaborators at Mayo and other institutions.
+Effects of eliminating senescent cells or the factors they release are being investigated for frailty, Alzheimer's disease, arthritis, osteoporosis, cancers and a range of other disorders in Dr. Kirkland's laboratory and with collaborators at Mayo and other institutions.

 Significance to patient care

-Dr. Kirkland's work is important in developing methods to enhance health span and delay onset of the chronic age-related diseases as a group, rather than one at a time.
-These conditions, including diabetes, dementias, atherosclerosis, cancers and arthritis, among others, account for the bulk of morbidity, mortality and health costs in most of the world.
+Dr. Kirkland's work is important in developing methods to enhance health span and delay onset of chronic age-related diseases as a group, rather than one at a time.
+These conditions, including diabetes, dementias, atherosclerosis, cancers and arthritis, among others, account for the bulk of morbidity, mortality and health care costs throughout most of the world.